RMI-PACTA/r2dii.plot/tests/testthat/_snaps/plot_techmix.md

     `bad_scenario_source` must have a single value of `scenario_source` but has: a, b.
     Pick one value, e.g. 'a', with:
       dplyr::filter(bad_scenario_source, scenario_source == 'a')

+# with too few scenarios errors gracefully

+    `too_few$metric` must have one scenario but has none.